Gabriel-Philot/docker_studies/build_images/spotify_aplication_image/Spotifyaplication.md

 `source venv/bin/activate`

 > [!Tip]
-> Start with developing the Extract part, then the Transform and Load parts separately, then integrate.
+> Start with developing the Extract/Transform and Load parts separately, then integrate.
 This makes debugging easier.

-So what i did was: Dev Api extraction, transforming the data and streanlit locally in venv.
+So what i did was: Dev Api extraction, transforming the data and streamlit locally in venv.

 > [!Tip]
 > For dev the load part, i used one separete docker-compose, for getting up the postgress for test it